Concavity of Tsallis Entropy and Tsallis Entropy Power along Heat Flow: Problem Set Up and Main Results

-In the following sections, we let \(u_{t}:=(u_{\delta })_{t}\) without loss of generality, as the parameter dependence on \(\delta \) is fixed and implicit throughout the analysis.
+In the following sections, without loss of generality, we let \(u_{t}=(u_{\delta })_{t}:=\phi_t^{q/2},q=\frac{2}{1+\delta}\), as the parameter dependence on \(\delta \) is fixed and implicit throughout the analysis.
 We have the following lemma. \begin{lemma} We have $u_t$ satisfies the following non-linear equation

-\end{lemma} We note that although the transformation introduces a non-linearity into Equation \eqref{eq:ieee2}, it remains advantageous because the equation retains a linear dependence on the parameter \(\delta \).
+\end{lemma} { \begin{remark} We note that although the transformation introduces a nonlinearity into Equation \eqref{eq:ieee2}, it remains advantageous because the equation retains a linear dependence on the parameter \(\delta\).
+More importantly, the transformation puts the second-derivative calculation into a much simpler normal form.